33mestre/java_base/docs/site/sognisport/com.sognisport.domain.repository/index.md

 # Package-level declarations

 [JVM]\
-This package contains the repositories for the Sognisport application, responsible for communication with the database.
+This package contains the repositories for the application, responsible for communication with the database.

 ## Types